 SVG Previewer extension

 For those using SVG files in their web designs, the SVG Previewer extension comes highly recommended.
 This extension, made by Vitalii Mazurenko, add the ability to Visual Studio Code to generate a resizable preview of SVG files.

 The default opening action of SVG files shows their code in the Editor section of VS Code.
 SVG Previewer adds a little icon on the top right corner of the Editor section.
 The image is generated in a separate window.

-At the time of writing, the SVG Previewer extension was at version 0.6.0, had over 20 000 installed and a five-star rating.
+At the time of writing, the SVG Previewer extension was at version 0.6.0, had over 20 000 installed and had a five-star rating.